huyvu203/Anime-MVP/README.md

 # 🎌 Anime Assistant

-An intelligent anime assistant powered by AutoGen multi-agent architecture and GPT-4o-mini.
+An intelligent anime assistant powered by custom multi-agent architecture and GPT-5-mini.
 Features a complete data pipeline from Jikan API ingestion through AWS processing to an interactive Streamlit chat interface for anime recommendations and discovery.

 ## ✨ Features